Documentation for controlling and preserving Bose SoundTouch devices

 server_name streaming.bose.com bmx.bose.com stats.bose.com updates.bose.com;

-ssl_certificate /path/to/generated-cert.crt;
+ssl_certificate /path/to/data/certs/server.crt;

-ssl_certificate_key /path/to/generated-cert.key;
+ssl_certificate_key /path/to/data/certs/server.key;

 ssl_protocols TLSv1.2;